Did you know?

 Is a Nautilus venomous?

-All cephalopods, with the exception of a few remaining Nautilus species, are regarded to be poisonous.
+All cephalopods, with the exception of a few remaining species, are regarded to be poisonous.
 The other octopuses also utilize venom to capture prey, but only the little blue-ringed octopus is harmful to humans.

 Do Nautilus leave their shell?